Opinion: Why Rob Burrow’s emotional marathon finish made me wince

 But to those who saw the image and who really want to help?
 Perhaps think about this: disabled people face a daily marathon too often made that way by their fellow citizens, by callous officials, by their government.
 Instead of pushing me when I don’t need it, perhaps think about how to push back against those who make life for disabled people in Britain far more difficult than it ought to be.

 I’ll give you an example of what it’s like when you go out in public as a disabled person: I use my chair to get exercise, because running was obviously out of the question after I was run over by a lorry and spent a very uncomfortable time breathing in petrol fumes beneath its wheels.
 Ditto cycling (which is what got me into trouble in the first place).
 Walking?
-I can do it, if use crutches, over very short distances.
+I can do it, if I use crutches, over very short distances.
 But it’s difficult and painful and I’m not good at it.

 I’ll admit, I’d really quite like Sinfield running alongside me when I take to my local park in the London borough of Redbridge.
 If I had a hulking six-foot rugby coach running next to me, I wouldn’t have to put up with aggressive and entitled dog walkers who seem to find a wheelchair moving at speed offensive.